twinfoundation/vault/packages/vault-connector-hashicorp/README.md

 vault secrets enable -address="http://127.0.0.1:8200" transit
 ```

-Afterwards you can run the tests as follows:
+Afterwards you can run the tests from your development environment as follows:

 ```sh
 npm run test